jonathanlermitage/tikione-steam-cleaner/README.md

 ## Author
 * Jonathan Lermitage (<jonathan.lermitage@entreprise38.org>)

+You are an IT or industrial company which has an office in France?
+I'm open to hiring: I will integrate an engineering school (Computer
+Science and Mathematics) in September, and I look for a three-year contract (part-time at school, part-time work).

 ## Contributors
 * Dmitry Bolotov (Дмитрий Болотов): Russian and Ukrainian translations
 * Boris Klein: German translation